 Add Hypertrack Plugin to project

-Ionic HyperTrack plugin is available for Android platform.
-To use it add it to your project.
-If you have Ionic v5.27 or later just execute:
+Cordova HyperTrack plugin is available for Android platform.
+To use it add it to your project:

 Set up silent push notifications